Fintech Strategy Roadmap for a Great Fintech Product

 Fintech product development was considered a gift that kept on giving throughout the last decade, especially during the pandemic.
 People wanted to manage their money remotely, IT companies and startups kept hiring in the hope of future growth, and global fintech investment reached an all-time high in 2021, nearly topping $240 billion.

 What it means, though, is that VC funds prefer to invest only in products with tangible promises of greatness, not in vague entrepreneurial visions.
 So, the question is — how to build a great fintech product in 2023?
 What features should it have, what roadblocks to expect, and how to deal with them?
-Perfsol tries to answer these questions based on our rich hands-on expertise with fintech software development.
+Fintech strategy roadmap will help you find the answers to all these questions!

 Let’s start with the types of fintech apps you might want to develop.